Ka Pilina Poina ’Ole “Connection Not Forgotten”

 Aupaka o Wao Lama Partnership

-A new partnership Aupaka o Wao Lama was recently formed among Kealakehe Intermediate School; Ke Kama Pono, transitional teen-male program; Kealakehe High School; La‘i‘Opua 2020 Kau I Ka Mālie Cultural Center and Aupaka Ke Kilohana; Hui La‘au Kama‘aina La‘i‘Opua; Ho‘ola Ka Makana‘a Ka‘ūpūlehu (‘Āina Ulu); and Ka‘ūpūlehu Cultural Center at Kalaemanō.
-Aupaka o Wao Lama is a “learn while doing” stewardship education partnership, integrating cultural and science ecology.
-La‘i‘Opua 2020 is contributing $20,000 to this effort.
+A partnership Aupaka o Wao Lama was formed among Kealakehe Intermediate School; Ke Kama Pono, transitional teen-male program; Kealakehe High School; La‘i‘Opua 2020 Kau I Ka Mālie Cultural Center and Aupaka Ke Kilohana; Hui La‘au Kama‘aina La‘i‘Opua; Ho‘ola Ka Makana‘a Ka‘ūpūlehu (‘Āina Ulu); and Ka‘ūpūlehu Cultural Center at Kalaemanō.
+Aupaka o Wao Lama is a “learn while doing” stewardship education partnership, integrating cultural and science ecology in 2013.
+La‘i‘Opua 2020 contributed $20,000 to this effort.

-Cultural Ecology Team educators Keoki Apokolani Carter and Yvonne Yarber Carter are developing and coordinating an intensive collaboration that weaves together the volunteer learning events and curriculum using a combination of cultural knowledge, social and natural science, place-based activities, and curriculum and digital resources.
-Kalaemanō Cultural Center educator, performing artist, and Hawaiian language teacher Ku‘ulei Keakealani is providing a “mo‘olelo wahi pana” (storied place) component that gives a deeper grounding in the oral tradition of place.
-La‘i‘Opua 2020 Kau I Ka Mālie Cultural Center and Aupaka Ke Kilohana Administrator Christy Schumann is providing program support for La‘i‘Opua 2020 and Kealakehe High School teacher Chris Ibarra, Kealakehe Elementary Na Kahumoku coordinator Jeannine Crisafi, and Ke Kama Pono Coordinator Anthony Savvis who are coordinating their student logistics, grading, attendance, recruitment, and transportation.
+Cultural Ecology Team educators Keoki Apokolani Carter and Yvonne Yarber Carter developed and coordinated an intensive collaboration that weaves together the volunteer learning events and curriculum using a combination of cultural knowledge, social and natural science, place-based activities, and curriculum and digital resources.
+Kalaemanō Cultural Center educator, performing artist, and Hawaiian language teacher Ku‘ulei Keakealani provided a “mo‘olelo wahi pana” (storied place) component that gives a deeper grounding in the oral tradition of place.
+La‘i‘Opua 2020 Kau I Ka Mālie Cultural Center and Aupaka Ke Kilohana Administrator Christy Schumann provided program support for La‘i‘Opua 2020 and Kealakehe High School teacher Chris Ibarra, Kealakehe Elementary Na Kahumoku coordinator Jeannine Crisafi, and Ke Kama Pono Coordinator Anthony Savvis coordinated their student logistics, grading, attendance, recruitment, and transportation.

-To learn more about dryland forest ecosystems, go to Ka’ahahui ‘O Ka Nāhelehele’s website at www.drylandforest.org or HFIA’s dryland forest webpage at www.hawaiiforest.org/reports/dryland.html.
+To learn more about dryland forest ecosystems, go to Ka’ahahui ‘O Ka Nāhelehele’s website at www.drylandforest.org.

 Na Kahumoku photos: http://www.nakahumoku.com/event007.html